-Program participants work with a Case Manager to develop a plan of care that outlines the service(s) and meets the needs of the individual.
-The program pays the total costs associated with an eligible individual’s personal care.
-The Fiscal Employer Agent handles payments to providers and for approved supplies on behalf of the participants.
+Program participants work with a case manager to develop a plan of care that outlines the service(s) and meets the needs of the individual.
+SDAC pays the total costs associated with an eligible individual’s personal care.
+The Fiscal Employer Agent handles provider and supplier payments on behalf of the participants.

-Arizona Medicaid or Arizona Health Care Cost Containment System (AHCCCS) considers an applicant’s income and assets.
-Asset transfers in the past five years are also considered to prevent individuals from simply shifting their assets to family members to qualify.
-This “look back” period is called the Medicaid Look Back Period, and if found in violation, one may not qualify for Medicaid for a period of time.
+Arizona Medicaid, also called the Arizona Health Care Cost Containment System (AHCCCS), considers an applicant’s income and assets.
+Asset transfers in the past five years immediately preceding application are also considered to prevent individuals from simply shifting their assets to family members to qualify.
+This is called the Medicaid Look Back Period, and if found in violation, one may be penalized with a period of ineligibility.

-For 2019, the individual income limit is $2,313 / month, or said another way, $27,756 / year, and the resource limit is $2,000.
-For applicants who are married with both spouses applying for Medicaid, the income limit is double at $4,626 / month or $55,512 / year.
-The resource limit is also higher at $4,000.
-However, it’s important to note, some assets, such as the home the individual, or their spouse, lives in is exempt, given it is valued under $585,000.
+For 2023, the individual income limit is $2,742 / month, and the asset limit is $2,000.
+For applicants who are married with both spouses applying for Medicaid, the income limit is double at $5,484 / month.
+The asset limit is also higher at $4,000.
+However, some assets, such as the home the applicant lives in is exempt, given his/her equity interest is valued under $688,000.
 Other exemptions include a single vehicle, personal belongings, household items, and burial plots.

-Persons whose income and / or assets are more than these limits might still qualify for Medicaid.
-For instance, one over the income limit might establish a Miller Trust, and one over the asset limit might “spend down” assets on one’s that are considered exempt by Medicaid.
+Persons whose income and / or assets are greater than these limits might still qualify for Medicaid.
+For instance, one over the income limit might establish a Miller Trust, while one over the asset limit might “spend down” assets.
 Those who find themselves over the limit(s) should consider contacting a Medicaid planning expert to determine if they can qualify.

-To enroll in the SDAC Program, an individual must first be approved for Arizona’s Long Term Care System.
-One applies at any of the ALTCS office locations.
-More information about this program is available in this downloadable brochure and in the 89-page program manual.
+To enroll in the SDAC program, an individual must first be approved for Arizona’s Long Term Care System.
+One can apply at any of the ALTCS office locations.
+More information about this program is available in this downloadable brochure, in this 87-page program manual, and on the AHCCCS’s website.
 Self-Directed Attendant Care is available statewide.

-As mentioned previously, another option AZ residents should investigate is the Agency With Choice program.
+Another option Arizona residents should investigate is Agency With Choice.
 This similar program also allows for consumer direction of services and has no waiting lists for services.